Liturgy is literally “the work of the people,” and it takes a number of people to make our worship each Sunday.

 Youth in grade 4 and up serve as acolytes each Sunday at the 10:30 a.m. service.
 Acolytes lead the processions into and out of the church, carrying a processional cross, torches, and flags.
 Training and ongoing mentoring are provided, and a highlight of the year for many acolytes is the spring Diocesan Acolyte Festival at St. Andrew’s-by-the-Sea in Nags Head.
 Contact Ray Harris at firstname.lastname@example.org or 919-738-4857.

 Members of the Altar Guild prepare the altar for the Eucharist and any additional services, setting out the vessels and linens, the bread, wine, and water.
 They keep the silver and brass polished and the candles ready to light.
-Members serve on a team for a month usually twice during the year.
+We have five teams, and each one takes a week, so we all serve once a month, for the entire year.
 New members are always welcome.
-Contact Sally Pope at firstname.lastname@example.org or 919-222-8743.
+Contact Susan Brown at Susan.P.Brown@nccourts.org.

 Music is an important part of our worship at St. Stephen’s and is led by Marshall Foster, our organist and choirmaster.
 The Adult Choir regularly sings at the 10:30 am. service between Labor Day and Memorial Day, and at other times such as Christmas Eve, Ash Wednesday, and Maundy Thursday.
 Choir rehearsal is Wednesday evenings from 7–8:30 p.m.
 For more information, contact Marshall Foster, email@example.com or 919-722-9167.